jasdeepkhalsa/meditation-calculator/README.md

 ## Deployment

-This project is automatically built and deployed to GitHub Pages upon pushes to the `main` branch.
+This project is automatically built and deployed to GitHub Pages upon pushes to the `master` branch.

 It is available at: [https://jasdeepkhalsa.github.io/meditation-calculator/](https://jasdeepkhalsa.github.io/meditation-calculator/)

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
-(Note: Currently, backend unit tests for JS functions exist, but no specific UI/e2e tests are set up).
+Please make sure to update unit tests as appropriate.